NatalieCyreus/frontend-nanodegree-mobile-portfolio/README.md

 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

 ### Web Tooling and Automation
 Gulp was used to automatically perform optimizations.
-Images were optimized and JS were minified.
-Find code in `gulpfile.js` and packages in `node_modules/gulp-imagemin`, `node_modules/gulp-uglify` in the portfolio repo.
+Images were optimized and JS, CSS and HTML were minified.
+The gulp packages can be found in `src/node_modules`.

 #### To run gulp
-If you make any changes in a `js` file or add images, the `js` file has to be minified, and the image optimized.
+If you make any changes in `src`, run gulp to save those changes to the `dist` files.
+The `gulp` command leads to a function in `gulpfile.js` that involves all the functions to minify the `src` files to the `dist`

 Make sure you have Node.js and npm installed on your computer.